QAInsights/Performance-Engineering-Questions/README.md

  - Is the application served over HTTPS?
  - Is the application on cloud?
  - Is the auto scaling turned on?
+ - Is caching enabled?
+ - Is the application load balanced?
+ - Is the firewall enabled?
+ - Is proxy required to access the application?

 ### 🌐 Environment